J Peter Two Reentry Aftercare Program

-To empower the participant with the knowledge of using the soft work and life skills that will assist them in facing the barriers of employment, along with their short and long term goal objectives.
+To empower the participant with the knowledge of using the soft work skills and life skills that will assist them in facing the barriers of employment, along with their short and long term goal objectives.
+This class is provided in the correctional facility as another source for wraparound service to help participants in reintegration back into their communities.
 Developing a positive attitude with setting goals through valuing their role as being apart of a team in their family, in the workplace and within their community involvement.
 Placing value on seeking positive leisure and social activities.
 Providing the tools to them while they become more self-sufficient, encouraging them on the value of a structured lifestyle that can benefit the stability of their home and work environment.
 Basic living skills that can improve offenders’ behaviors, attitudes, motivation and to value cultural diversity in a more sensitive manner, whether in the workplace or within their family to ensure the ability to live independently, to succeed in the community and maintain a crime-free life.
 Having the tools that will lead to enhancing their relationships with others, encouraging them to seek, to be inspired and motivated not to give up after returning to their community from a long period of incarceration.
 Each participant will be required to complete an initial assessment and an exist assessment.

 Class is for 6 weeks.